JanHerca/urantiapedia/output/wikijs/en/article/Jack_Rogers/Hymns_in_Worship.md

 Many clergy are faced with a serious dilemma in contemporary worship.
 With changing social attitudes and a growing restlessness within the institutional church, many see the need to change our worship forms.

 One of the most obvious aspects of this dilemma is the concern for sexist language in hymnody.
-New hymnbooks are being published yearly with notable omissions of traditional "favorites."
+New hymnbooks are being published yearly with notable omissions of traditional “favorites.”
 In many congregations this has increased the tension between the clergy and their parishioners: the desire to change worship forms set against a background of strong and embedded traditions.

 This column will explore new worship forms while keeping this tension in mind.
 The primary emphasis will be on music as we consider the traditional and contemporary hymns, psalms, songs, choral responses, and liturgical settings.
 We will also examine how insights from _The Urantia Book_ can help guide our efforts.